shelfwise/receptivefield/README.md

 to the central grid point, green to the bottom-right point.
 Green dots show the position of the centers of the grid anchors in the source image.

+* For more plotting functions check the implementation of the base class `ReceptiveField` defined in `base.py` file.